WA9ONY/Pico-RP2040/README101.md

 The purpose of the version 2 modifications is to do I-V Characteristics Curve Testing of transistor Ic-Vc, Ib curvers.

 Version two
-  + Adds a diode to do only positive voltages.
+  + Adds a 1N5408 (3A 1000 V) diode to provide only positive voltages.
   + Off set the 0 voltage and 0 current point of the scope screen to the lower left corner.
     + In the above image this is where the to white line meet in the lower left corner.
   + Above screen